Water Chemistry Water Chemistry — Should You Shock Pool When Chlorine Is Already High?

 Monitoring and Retesting

-After shocking, test your water every 2-4 hours until free chlorine stabilizes at your target level (typically 2-4 ppm based on your CYA level).
+After shocking, test your water every 2-4 hours until free chlorine stabilizes back at your normal target for your CYA level (see the all-in-one pool calculator for an estimate of the free chlorine for your CYA).
 The process may take 6-24 hours depending on your starting combined chlorine level and pool size.

 Remember that high chlorine readings don't always mean effective sanitization.
 By properly diagnosing whether you're dealing with free or combined chlorine, you can make the right decision about whether shocking is necessary for your specific situation.